Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \begin{example} The standard tight contact 3-torus $T^3$ is given by $(\R^3/\Z^3,\sin(2\pi x)dy+\cos(2\pi x)dz)$.
 Let $\Sigma_c\subset T^3$ be the 2-torus obtained by setting $x$ equal to a constant $c$.
 Then the characteristic line field on $\Sigma_c$ is constant, but realizes all slopes as we vary $c$ (an isotopy).
 Perturbing $\Sigma_c$ shows that $\Sigma_0$ is isotopic to a convex torus with a closed leaf realizing any preassigned primitive class in $H_1(\Sigma_0)$.
 Adding Reeb components and taking Legendrian lifts to $\pr T^3=T^4$ realizes (up to isotopy) all lifts of $\Sigma_0$ (which are classified by $H^1(\Sigma_0)=\Z\oplus\Z$).
 The conclusion of the corollary applies to each of these.
 For the lift without Reeb components, Lemma~\ref{dt} realizes all elements of $H^1(\Sigma_0)$ as $\Delta_T$.
 This class (not just its multiplicity) is an invariant of transverse homotopy since every self-homotopy of a lift in $T^4$ is the identity on $H^1$.
 One can make similar examples where this last statement fails by replacing $T^3$ by other $T^2$-bundles over $S^1$.
 More generally, one can vary $\Delta_T$ in this manner whenever we have a half-unit of {\em Giroux torsion}, namely an embedding of the subset of $T^3$ given above by the restriction $0\le x\le 1/2$.
 (Many such examples are known.) \end{example}

 We can sometimes control transverse homotopy classes and transverse isotopy classes simultaneously.
 We implicitly restrict the former to a single isotopy class.
-(Families that are transversely homotopic but not isotopic can be obtained from Example~\ref{PV} by fixing $C$ and varying $K$ arbitrarily.)
+(Families that are transversely homotopic but not isotopic arise in Example~\ref{PV}.)

 \begin{thm} Let $\Sigma=\partial N_0\subset N$ be a torus bounding a compact submanifold $N_0$ of a 3-manifold, and let $\xi^*$ be a plane field on $N$ with $e(\xi^*)|N_0=0$.
 Then there is a contact structure $\xi$ homotopic to $\xi^*$ and a lift of $\Sigma$ to the prolongation $\pr(N,\xi)$ whose isotopy class contains an infinite collection of transverse homotopy classes of transverse tori, for which each class contains infinitely many transverse isotopy classes. \end{thm}